elninotech/uppload/CONTRIBUTING.md

 ## Online one-click setup

-With the one-click online setup with Gitpod(A free online VS Code like IDE) you'll get a ready to code ready to code workspace with all the dependencies pre-installed, websevers via `npm run demo` and `npm run serve-site` running so that you can start straight away without wasting time on the setup.
+With the one-click online setup with Gitpod (a free only VS Code-like IDE), you can get a ready-to-code workspace with all the dependencies installed, and websevers via `npm run demo` running, so that you can started quickly and make a pull request from within your browser.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/from-referrer/)